 What is a Data Structure?

-A Data Structure can be viewed as a systematic way to organise data so that it can be used efficiently.
-The choice of proper data structure can greatly affect the efficiency of any given program.
+A data structure can be viewed as a systematic way to organise data so that it can be used efficiently.
+The choice of an appropriate data structure can greatly affect the efficiency of any given program.

 What is an Algorithm?